wy-luke/StableDiffusion-Installer-For-Mac/README.md

 Most likely, this is due to poor compatibility with AMD graphics cards.

 The solution is simple.
-Run the command below, then execute the **re-run** command above again to start and use SD.
+Run the command below, then execute the **re-run** command above again to start SD.

 ```bash
 echo 'export COMMANDLINE_ARGS="--upcast-sampling --no-half-vae --use-cpu interrogate --precision full --no-half --skip-torch-cuda-test"' > $HOME/stable-diffusion-webui/webui-user.sh